COMMET: orders-of-magnitude speed-up in finite element method via batch-vectorized neural constitutive updates: Background and preliminaries

 \subsection{Neural constitutive models}

 For the scope of this work, we focus on hyperelastic material behavior, while noting that the overall framework is material-agnostic and can also be applied to path-dependent material behaviors.
-To model (anisotropic) hyperelastic material behavior , we postulate a strain energy density $\en (\F, \Aset)$ that is a function of the deformation gradient $\F$ and a set of $\nsv$ structural vectors $\Aset = \set{\StrucVec^1,\, ...,\, \StrucVec^{\nsv}}$.
+To model (anisotropic) hyperelastic material behavior, we postulate a strain energy density $\en (\F, \Aset)$ that is a function of the deformation gradient $\F$ and a set of $\nsv$ structural vectors $\Aset = \set{\StrucVec^1,\, ...,\, \StrucVec^{\nsv}}$.
 The Kirchhoff stress and spatial stiffness tensor are then given by (see derivation in \ref{sec:mat-spatial})

-In order to satisfy the axioms of objectivity and material symmetry, the strain energy density is typically not postulated in terms of the deformation gradient $\F$ directly, but instead postulated in terms of a set of kinematic scalar values that are invariant to the choice of basis for the reference or current configuration.
-Examples of these scalars include the principal stretches $\lambda_i$, $i=1,2,3$, obtained from the spectral decomposition of $\F$ given by

-where $\spaEigVec^{i}$ and $\matEigVec^{i}$ are the principal directions in the spatial and material configuration, respectively.
-Alternatively, invariants of the right Cauchy-Green tensor $\C = \F^{T}\F$, e.g.,
+In order to satisfy the axioms of objectivity and material symmetry, the strain energy density is typically not postulated in terms of the deformation gradient $\F$ directly, but instead postulated in terms of a set of kinematic scalar values that are invariant to the choice of basis for the reference or current configuration. \RV{Examples of these scalars include the signed singular values of $\F$, $\nu_i$, $i=1,2,3$ \cite{Wiedemann2023_7b7b,Geuken2025}.\footnote{Additional requirements of $\Pi$ invariance are required for objectivity and material symmetry in this case; see \cite{Wiedemann2023_7b7b,Geuken2025} for details.}} Alternatively, invariants of the right Cauchy-Green tensor $\C = \F^{T}\F$, e.g.,

 where $i,j\in\{1,\dots,\nsv\}$, can also be used as inputs for the strain energy density.
 Hence, in an abstract sense, the strain energy density can be thought of as a composition of two functions (see \fig\ref{fig:nncm-arch}): $\actK$ which maps the deformation gradient and structural vectors to a set of kinematic scalars, and $\actN$ which maps those scalars to the final strain energy density, i.e.,